Chameleon Care

 What to do First….

 First thing after deciding that you want to bring home your own living piece of art is to decide what type of enclosure your baby will live in.
 There are many options to choose from.
 There are mesh enclosures – hybrid enclosures – pvc enclosures – glass enclosures – or you could even build your own!
 To help you decide what type to get – take a look at your local weather.
 Is it humid?
 Dry?
 Cold?
 The more humidity you have – the more open your enclosure can be.
-Anyhow – pick your enclosure carefully.
-It is a big investment so it’s best to get it right the first time.
+Pick your enclosure carefully..it is a big investment so it’s best to get it right the first time.
+In the table below you can see some various points to consider.

 | Mesh | Hybrid | Glass/ fully enclosed |